 Add flour and oats to the bowl and mix just until combined.
 Add chocolate chips or nuts of your choice.

-The original recipes calls for a few other spices but I didn’t have them.
-You can also use vegetable oil instead of melted coconut oil, any milk of your choice or honey instead of natural maple syrup.
+The original recipe calls for a few other spices but I didn’t have them.
+You can also use vegetable oil instead of melted coconut oil, any milk of your choice, or honey instead of natural maple syrup.

 Live votre rêve!